A Nonlinear Approach to Dimension Reduction: Introduction

-Our dimension reduction framework extends to $\ell_p$ (i.e. $S\subset \ell_p$ and $\Phi:S\to \ell_p^k$) for both $p=1$ and $p=\infty$, as discussed in Section \ref{sec:lp}.
-The bounds we obtain therein are worse than in the $\ell_2$ case, namely the dimension $k$ is at least exponential in $\dim(S)$, which is to be expected because of strong lower bounds known in terms of $n=|S|$ (see \cite{BC05,LN04} for $\ell_1$ and \cite{Matousek96} for $\ell_\infty$).
-We remark that previous work on dimension reduction in $\ell_p$ spaces \cite{JL84,Schechtman87, Talagrand90, Ball90, Talagrand95, Matousek96} did not establish any dimension bound in terms of $\lambda(S)$; these bounds are all expressed in terms of $n=|S|$, or of the dimension of $S$ as a linear subspace.
+Our dimension reduction framework extends also to $\ell_1$ (i.e.\ $S\subset \ell_1$ and $\Phi:S\to \ell_1^k$) as discussed in Section \ref{sec:lp}.
+The bounds we obtain therein are worse than in the $\ell_2$ case, namely the dimension $k$ is doubly exponential in $\dim(S)$.
+We remark that previous work on dimension reduction in $\ell_p$ spaces \cite{JL84,Schechtman87, Talagrand90, Ball90, Talagrand95, Matousek96} (with the exception of the $\ell_\infty$ snowflake of Har-Peled and Mendel \cite{HM06}) did not establish any dimension bound in terms of $\lambda(S)$; these bounds are all expressed in terms of $n=|S|$, or of the dimension of $S$ as a linear subspace.

 For ultrametrics, our framework provides even stronger bounds, which resolve Question \ref{q2} in the affirmative, as follows.
 Ultrametrics embed isometrically (i.e.\ with distortion 1) into $\ell_2$, hence Theorem \ref{thm:main} is immediately applicable.
-We can then eliminate the snowflake operator (i.e. achieve $\alpha=1$) by the observation that $(M,d)$ is an ultrametric if and only if $(M,d^2)$ is an ultrametric, and thus Theorem \ref{thm:main} is applicable to the ultrametric $d^2$ with $\alpha=1/2$.
+We can then eliminate the snowflake operator (i.e.\ achieve $\alpha=1$) by the observation that $(M,d)$ is an ultrametric if and only if $(M,d^2)$ is an ultrametric, and thus Theorem \ref{thm:main} is applicable to the ultrametric $d^2$ with $\alpha=1/2$.
 Moreover, the dimension bound can be improved by replacing some steps with more specialized machinery.
 However, in retrospect a near-optimal bound may be obtained by minor refinements of \cite[Lemma 12]{ABN09}.

 \paragraph{Technical contribution.}